Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Introduction

-Here, we extend INGD to lower its computational cost and theoretically resolve its connection to other approximate NGD methods for DL (see \Cref{fig:overview_methods} for an overview): First, we show that a special case of INGD recovers the KFAC method.
+Here, we extend INGD to lower its computational cost and theoretically resolve its connection to other approximate NGD methods for DL (overview in \Cref{fig:overview_methods}): First, we show that a special case of INGD recovers the KFAC method.
 This allows us to effectively perform KFAC updates in an \emph{inverse-free} fashion.
 We call this modification of INGD \emph{inverse-free KFAC (IKFAC)}.
 Second, we exploit an algebraic structure in the matrix logarithm space and propose structure-preserving updates to maintain sparse structures on Kronecker factors.
-This significantly reduces the memory cost and leads to a novel, scalable second-order optimization algorithm we call \emph{structured inverse-free natural gradient descent (SINGD)} which contains INGD and IKFAC as special cases.
-We evaluate SINGD on convolution- and transformer-based models and show that it can (i) outperform SGD and AdamW while using as little memory as the latter thanks to structured Kronecker factors (see \Cref{table:storage}) and (ii) yield better performance than KFAC while being stable in half-precision.
-In summary: \begin{enumerate}[(a)] \item We bridge the gap between INGD \citep{lin2023simplifying} and the original KFAC \citep{martens2015optimizing}, which requires matrix inversions that become unstable in low precision.
-Thereby, we effectively make KFAC inverse-free and amenable to low-precision training (\Cref{fig:one}, \emph{left/center}). \item We impose various structures (block-diagonal, low-rank, Toeplitz, hierarchical) on the Kronecker factors of the INGD update, allowing them to be sparse to lower the memory consumption (\Cref{fig:one}, \emph{right}).
-We analyze the impact of a range of structures on downstream performance and find that sparse structures (see Fig.~\ref{fig:structured-matrices}) that considerably lower the memory consumption (even lower than AdamW) can lead to competitive performance. \item Unlike other second-order methods, we show that SINGD can stably train on a range of modern architectures (transformers, CNNs, GNNs) in BFloat16.
-Unlike first-order methods which are often useful in narrower scopes (SGD is best for CNNs, AdamW is best for transformers), SINGD works well and outperforms SGD and AdamW in many cases (see Sec.~\ref{sec:experiment}). \end{enumerate} Our work closes a gap between first- and second-order methods in modern low precision training for large NNs.
-We release SINGD's PyTorch implementation at \href{https://github.com/f-dangel/singd}{\texttt{github.com/f-dangel/singd}}.
+This significantly reduces memory and leads to a novel, scalable second-order optimization algorithm we call \emph{structured inverse-free natural gradient descent (SINGD)} which contains INGD and IKFAC as special cases.
+We evaluate SINGD on convolution- and transformer-based models and show that it can (i) outperform SGD and AdamW while using as little memory as the latter thanks to structured Kronecker factors and (ii) yield better performance than KFAC while being stable in half-precision: \begin{enumerate}[(a)] \item We bridge the gap between INGD \citep{lin2023simplifying} and the original KFAC \citep{martens2015optimizing}, whose matrix inversions are unstable in low precision.
+Thereby, we effectively make KFAC inverse-free and amenable to low-precision training (\Cref{fig:one}, \emph{left/center}). \item We impose various structures (block-diagonal, low-rank, Toeplitz, hierarchical) on INGD's Kronecker factors, allowing them to be sparse to lower the memory consumption and run time (\Cref{fig:one}, \emph{right} and \Cref{tab:performance-cifar-100}).
+Unlike many existing second-order methods tailored to a form of structure, our proposed update rule (\Cref{fig:matDL_opt}) is unified, efficient, and inverse-free for a range of structures.
+We analyze the impact of structures on downstream performance and find that structures with considerably lower memory consumption (even lower than AdamW) can yield competitive performance. \item Unlike other second-order methods, we show that SINGD can stably train a range of modern architectures (transformers, CNNs, GNNs) in BFP-16.
+In contrast to first-order methods which are often useful in narrower scopes (SGD is best for CNNs, AdamW is best for transformers), SINGD works well and outperforms SGD and AdamW in many cases (see~\Cref{sec:experiment}). \end{enumerate} Our work closes a gap between first- and second-order methods in modern low precision neural network training\footnote{PyTorch implementation: \href{https://github.com/f-dangel/singd}{\texttt{github.com/f-dangel/singd}}}.